flutter/website/src/content/get-started/fwe/layout.md

 ## Layout multiple widgets vertically or horizontally

 One of the most common layout patterns is to arrange widgets vertically or horizontally.
-You can use a `Row` widget to arrange widgets horizontally, and a `Column` widget to arrange widgets vertically, like the first example on this page, which used both.
+You can use a `Row` widget to arrange widgets horizontally, and a `Column` widget to arrange widgets vertically.
+The first figure on this page used both.

 This is the most basic example of using a `Row` widget.